 If you want to hang out in Shaw and near our office, head to A&D. We included A&D in our Least Douchey Bars In D.C.
 2013 edition because it’s relaxing, calm and fancy but not too fancy.
 It’s a good place to drink and act like a non-sports fan adult.

 All Souls bills itself as a ‘corner bar.’
 Technically, that’s true.
 It’s on a corner and it is a bar.
 It is not a corner bar.
 It’s a dark cocktail bar ideal for conversations with one other person.
 If you’re looking for a pleasant Sunday evening date spot, this is for you.

 If you’re a punk rocker that does not care about Fantasy Football, Black Cat is open.
 The Red Room is a bastion of no team sports (billiards is a sport played by individuals who sometimes happen to be on teams).
 It’s the only bar located in/next door to a venue that is on the list.
 We would have loved to include Satellite Room and DC9, but those pesky screens sometimes feature images of men playing with balls.
 The Black Cat does not care about men playing with balls.
 The Black Cat, specifically the Red Room, cares about people that love punk music, post punk music and other things with punk in the description (check out the jukebox), tall boys of PBR and shots of whiskey.
 Also, bring cash.
 Cash only.

 - 1839 7th St NW

-If you’re a seafood and not Seahawks (they won the most recent Super Bowl) fan, this newish restaurant/bar is great, ideally if you’re a supporter of fine cocktails.
+If you’re a seafood and not Seahawks (they’re in this year’s Super Bowl) fan, this restaurant/bar is great, ideally if you’re a supporter of fine cocktails.
 This is the first of three Derek Brown and Angie Salame entries on this round-up, the duo are making it easy to avoid sports on 7th Street.